DeclerckLouis/ansible/roles/smb/README.md

 ```
 3. On the Windows 10 machine, open the file explorer, "This PC" and click on "Map network drive".
 4. In the "Folder" field, enter `\\hostnameofyourpi\share` and click "Finish".
+5. Enter the username and password of the user you created in the vars/main.yml file.

 ## License